ishtms/learn-nodejs-hard-way/chapters/ch03-working-with-files.md

 };
 ```

-But this isn’t the best way to create your library’s API.
+The first method isn’t the best way to create your library’s API.
 The second option is more concise and easier to read.
 It clearly shows that you're exporting a group of functions as properties of an object.
 This can be particularly useful when you have many functions to export.
 Also, everything is nicely placed at a single place.
 You don’t have to keep searching for `module.exports.export_name` to find out what this module exports.

 ### Let’s get back to `files`